-A survivalist retreat should start off with the most basic of necessities – food, water and shelter.
+A survivalist retreat bug out location should start off with the most basic of necessities – food, water and shelter.
 Besides those items, location is very important.
 Access to running water, wild game animals, land for gardening, and away from the public view should also be important considerations.

 The video shows an example of what some people might call a retreat, or a fall back position.
 The building is miles away from a paved road, is located in an area populated with lots of wildlife and offers enough room for a few people to sleep.
 The covered front area offers protection from the elements.